operator-framework/olm-docs/content/en/docs/best-practices/channel-naming.md

 #### Attention (Be aware of the following scenario)

-If you have the channel `stable-v3.7` where the head of channel is `3.7.10` and then, you provide a new patch release with a bug fix using the Operator bundle version `3.7.11` then, imagine that you configure your new publication to skip all that was published under the channel `stable-v3.7` (e.g. skipRange: `">= 3.7.0 < 3.7.11"` replaces: `3.6.z <latest release on 3.6 channel>` ).
+If you have the channel `stable-v3.7` where the head of channel is `v3.7.10`, and you have a new patch release with a bug fix using the Operator bundle version `v3.7.11` , and you configure `v3.7.11` to skip all operator bundles published in the channel `stable-v3.7` (e.g.`v3.7.11` mentions  skipRange: `">= 3.7.0 < 3.7.11"` replaces: `3.6.z <latest release on 3.6 channel>` ).

-By doing so you could ensure that your users can more easily upgrade to the latest version since they will be able to install the new `3.7.11` release directly from `3.6.z <latest release on 3.6 channel>` instead of having to upgrade through Operator version `3.7.0` which may contain bugs that are already fixed in both the `3.6.z` version they had installed, and the `3.7.11` version they are moving to.
+, you could ensure that your users can more easily upgrade to the latest version since they will be able to install the new `3.7.11` release directly from `3.6.z <latest release on 3.6 channel>` instead of having to upgrade through Operator version `3.7.0` which may contain bugs that are already fixed in both the `3.6.z` version they had installed, and the `3.7.11` version they are moving to.